KrishnaSindhu77/git-github/README.md

 # git-github
-this is for devops
-tis is for tutorial purose
+this is for tutorial purpose